PART ONE: CREATIVITY & INNOVATION

 Step 5.
 Take pictures of your props.
-You can check out a camera and a tripod in OIT, Aderhold 232.
-In case you want to use your phone, you need a tripod and connecting cords so that you can download your pictures to a computer.
+You can check out a camera and a tripod in OIT, Aderhold 232 (You will need your UGA ID).

 Step 6.
 Import the pictures to iMovie.
 To see how to use iMovie, click here.

 Step 7.
 Edit and animate your pictures.
 Add narration and music if necessary.

 Step 8.
 Once you’ve finished your videos – “share” them to our class Youtube account.
 The login information will be announced in class.